kamshory/biller/README.md

 # Chapter 1 – Introduction

-## Protocol
+## 1.1 Protocol

 AltoPay Biller API used the HTTP protocol version 1.1.
-The method used for the request is **POST** or **PUT**.
+The method used for the request is `POST` or `PUT`.

-## Messge Format
+## 1.2 Messge Format

 The message format used is JavaScript Object Notation (JSON).
 JSON is sent through the request body.
 The request body length must be included in the header.

-## Request Headers
+## 1.3 Request Headers

 HTTP headers allow the client and the server to pass additional information with the request or the response.
 An HTTP header consists of its case-insensitive name followed by a colon '`:`', then by its value (without line breaks).
 Leading white space before the value is ignored.
 Some of headers used to make Inquiry Request and Payment are as follows:

-1. **X-Timestamp**
+1. **X-timestamp**
-X-Timestamp is the time stamp of the transaction with ISO Format in UTC.
+`X-timestamp` is the time stamp of the transaction with ISO Format in UTC.
 Time stamp can be used to validate the transaction time.
 For example **2019-12-31T23:59:59.999Z**

+2. **X-api-key**
+`X-api-key` is used to identity the client.

-2. **X-signature**
+3. **X-signature**
-The signature is required for transaction such as Inquiry and Payment.
-Signature using **hmac and sha256** with request method, relative path, times tamp, hash of entity body, username and password as parameters.
+`X-signature` is required for transaction such as Inquiry and Payment.
+Signature using _hmac_ and _sha256_ with request method, relative path, times tamp, hash of entity body, username and password as parameters.
 **Example**
 ```php
 function signature($method, $path, $body, $timestamp, $apikey, $password)